kinsleykajiva/Ripple-WebRTC-Server/README.md

 - Rest HTTP
 - Websockets

-Primary transport focus is  Rest HTTP for now  .
 Demo pages are so far  that are still in progress are :

 * ![Video-Room Page](/website/demos/video-room.html)
 * ![Video-Call Page](/website/demos/video-call.html)